numbbo/coco-doc/docs/bbob-biobj/perf-assessment/source/index.rst

 default only 5 out of the 10 instances from each function-dimension pair.

+.. todo:: acknowledge that there might be (relatively large) differences between instances and the fact that we assume that the instances are of similar difficulty (whatever that might mean)

 Data Storage and Future Recalculations of Indicator Values
 ==========================================================
 Having a good approximation of the Pareto set/Pareto front is crucial in assessing